slamora/brackets-wiki/How to Use Brackets.md

 -----------------------------
 Here are some keyboard shortcuts that are worth knowing.
-Also see the [Brackets Shortcut wiki page](https://github.com/adobe/brackets/wiki/Brackets-Shortcuts) for a more complete list of shortcuts.
+Also see the [Brackets Shortcut wiki page](https://github.com/adobe/brackets/wiki/Brackets-Shortcuts) for a more complete list of shortcuts and the [User Key Bindings Wiki](https://github.com/adobe/brackets/wiki/User-Key-Bindings) to learn how to setup Brackets to use your preferred keyboard shortcuts.

 | Windows | Mac | Description |
 |---------|-----|-------------|